zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/2-Meet Kafka/index.md

 Each partition is on a different broker.
 Therefore, a single topic is scaled.

-## Interaction with Kafka via the REST Proxy
+## Demo: Interaction with Kafka via the REST Proxy

 ### Run Kafka Containers